abenevaut/laravel-opcache-clear/README.md

 ### Suggestion

-Run this command during deployment process in order to automate the cleaning process before you app became active!
+Run this command during deployment process in order to automate the cleaning process before you app become active!